Mas281/Network-v4/README.md

 A brief description of the modules in the project:
 - common - Shared systems and utilities between all programs
-- spigot - Code used to run on the Spigot server instances (soon)
+- server - Code used to run on the Spigot server instances
 - proxy - Code used to run on the BungeeCord proxy instance (soon)
 - bot - Code powering the discord bot (soon)
 - api - NodeJS code powering the web API (soon)